sneas/frontend-dev-assignment/README.md

+## Developer's notes

+* For the sake of simplicity Bootstrap's container class has been added to index.css
+* How about styled components?

 ## de Bijenkorf Frontend Dev assignment

 This project allows de Bijenkorf to assess potential frontend candidates with real, working code.